 3325 Green Jay Rd, Alamo,

-The Santa Ana National Wildlife Refuge is a 2,088 acre wildlife refuge that was established in 1943 to protect migratory birds.
-It brings together the subtropical climate, gulf coast, great plains and Chihuahuan desert to create this “jewel” of a habitat.
+The Santa Ana National Wildlife Refuge is a 2,088-acre wildlife refuge that was established in 1943 to protect migratory birds.
+It brings together the subtropical climate, gulf coast, Great Plains and Chihuahuan desert to create this “jewel” of a habitat.
 It is home to nearly 400 bird species, over 300 butterfly species and a variety of wildlife including the indigo snake, bobcat, coyote and endangered ocelot.
-The refuge offers visitors over 12 miles of foot trails, a 7 mile wildlife drive, and an 1.5 hour tram tour.
+The refuge offers visitors over 12 miles of foot trails and an 1.5-hour tram tour (Nov-Apr).
 The Visitor Center is open seven days a week (except Thanksgiving, Christmas Day and New Year’s Day) from 8 AM to 4 PM.

 South Padre Island Nature Center

 World Birding Center